jsbaan/jsbaan.github.io/_posts/2021-02-26-introduction-to-bayesian-deep-learning0.md

 # Back to Basics: The Bayesian Approach <a name="Basics"></a>

 We can find claims about marginalization being at the core of Bayesian statistics everywhere.
-Even in Bishop's ML bible [Pattern Recognition and Machine Learning](http://users.isr.ist.utl.pt/~wurmd/Livros/school/Bishop%20-%20Pattern%20Recognition%20And%20Machine%20Learning%20-%20Springer%20%202006.pdf) (Chapter 3.4), but also [here](https://arxiv.org/abs/2001.10995), here and here.
+Even in Bishop's ML bible [Pattern Recognition and Machine Learning](http://users.isr.ist.utl.pt/~wurmd/Livros/school/Bishop%20-%20Pattern%20Recognition%20And%20Machine%20Learning%20-%20Springer%20%202006.pdf) (Chapter 3.4), but also [here](https://arxiv.org/abs/2001.10995).
 The opposite to the Bayesian perspective is the frequentist perspective.
 This is what you encounter in most machine learning literature.
 It's also easier to grasp.
 Let's start there.

 ## Frequentists <a name="Frequentists"></a>